vipe5/vipe5/README.md

 An enthusiastic engineering fresher with a B.Tech degree, Proficient in C/C++, PYTHON, and SQL.
 Passionate about implementing and launching new projects.

-### what i do for fun?
--Type some thing in lowercase

--Play games